eHealthHub4Cancer/ohdsi_cdm_loader/README.md

 ```

 ### `db_connector.py`
 Defines `DatabaseHandler` which opens a connection to the database via R's `DatabaseConnector`.
-It can execute DDL scripts, create Synthea tables, and run post‑load routines such as building indexes or loading events.
+It can execute DDL scripts, and run post‑load routines such as building indexes or loading events.

 ### `load_csv.py`
 Contains `CSVLoader` for reading CSV or tab‑delimited files with pandas and inserting the rows in batches using `pg_bulk_loader`.

 ### `main.py`
-Sample entry point that reads settings from environment variables, connects to the database and loads the vocabularies and Synthea data.
+Sample entry point that reads settings from environment variables, connects to the database and loads the vocabularies.

 ## Configuration